New software leads to higher efficiency and lower costs for Rebox

 “A lot of companies have not invested in their supply chain,” Mr. Croza says.
-Many are struggling with labour shortages, as well as their process- and systems-management, and as such are having difficulty effectively tracking their products and cash flow.
+Many are struggling with labor shortages, as well as their process- and systems management, and as such are having difficulty effectively tracking their products and cash flow.

 But he says some businesses like Rebox are waking up to the reality that their old practices are no longer serving their needs – or the needs of their customers.